WPBeginner

 WordPress widgets contain pieces of code that you can add to your website’s sidebars or widget-ready areas.

-Think of them as modules that you can use to add different elements by using a simple drag and drop interface.
+Think of them as modules that you can use to add different elements and features to your site.

 By default, WordPress comes with a standard set of widgets that you can use with any WordPress theme.
-See our beginner’s guide on how to add and use widgets in WordPress.
+For more details, see our beginner’s guide on how to add and use widgets in WordPress.

 WordPress also allows developers to create their own custom widgets.